humdrum-tools/humdrum-documentation/guide/ch02/index.md

 for example, where an existing phrase fails to end while a new phrase begins.
 In `**kern` the ampersand character (`&`) is used to mark elided slurs or phrases.
-For example: `{  &{  }  &}` means that two phrases overlap \-- the first phrase ending after the second phrase has begun.
+For example: `{  &{  }  &}` means that two phrases overlap &mdash; the first phrase ending after the second phrase has begun.

 Example 2.3 ends with a repeat sign.
 The `**kern` representation makes a distinction between repeat signs that appear in the score and repeat